mikedh/trimesh/docs/content/install.md

 The only thing required to install `trimesh` is [numpy](http://www.numpy.org/).

-All other dependencies are \'soft,\' or trimesh will raise the exceptions (usually but not always an `ImportError`) at runtime if a function is called that requires a package that isn\'t installed.
+All other dependencies are \"soft,\"or `trimesh` will raise the import exceptions (typically an `ImportError`) at runtime if a function is called that requires a package that isn\'t installed.
 If you do the most basic install of `trimesh` it will only install `numpy`:

 ```
 pip install trimesh
 ```

-This will enable you to load most formats into numpy arrays: STL, PLY, OBJ, GLB, GLTF.
+This will enable you to load most [formats](/formats) into numpy arrays: STL, PLY, OBJ, GLB, GLTF.

-If you\'d like most soft dependencies which should install cleanly on Mac, Windows, and Linux, you can use the `easy` pip extra:
+To install `trimesh` with the soft dependencies that generally install cleanly on Linux (x86_64), MacOS (ARM), and Windows (x86_64), you can use the `easy` install extra using `pip`:
 ```
 pip install trimesh[easy]
 ```

+## Freezing Dependencies

+If you are freezing your dependencies with one of the many methods (`requirements.txt`, `uv.lock`, etc), we recommend that you do not use the extra.

+It is more reliable and maintainable to freeze `trimesh scipy` versus `trimesh[easy]`, as trimesh itself will install on anything `numpy` supports.
+And if you're relying on one of the smaller more specialized dependencies (`vhacdx`, etc) it is much easier to diagnose a fault with the specific package.

 ## Conda Packages